NikoDyring/ProgrammersIdeaBookSolutions/README.md

 # Programmers Idea Book Solutions
 Spare time projects from "The Programmers Idea Book".
+*Some Projects might not be uploaded to GitHub yet.*

 ## Numbers
 - [x] Find Cost of Tile to cover W * L Floor